napatt2/PINN-SBM/README.md

 pandas
 deepxde
 ```
 This repository requires the installation of [DeepXDE](https://deepxde.readthedocs.io/en/latest/) [2].
 Each problem's code is standalone and can be run individually using Jupyter Notebook.
+The line ```!pip install deepxde``` in the code is intended for Google Colab, users shall comment it out if using other platforms.

 # Usage
 - [Forward_adaptive_loss.ipynb](https://github.com/napatt2/PINN-SBM/blob/af88cf450e15d185849296593c39f3a9152d321a/PINN_SBM/Forward_adaptive_loss.ipynb) predicts the slip evolution of a single block using an adaptive time-stepping scheme based on loss.
 The time step is chosen such that the loss falls below a predefined threshold.
 This model does not involve any observations.